-Focus Groups - one-off, informal but structured discussion with other tenants to give your views on key services e.g. our allocations service.
+Focus Groups - one-off, informal but structured discussion with other tenants to give your views on key services, such as our allocations service.

-Chat Café - occasional informal "drop ins, often at a local café, to chat with other tenants and PAGE 50 Homes First staff, on the issues that matter most to you.
+Chat Café - occasional informal 'drop ins', often at a local café, to chat with other tenants and housing staff, on the issues that matter most to you.

-Annual Tenants Day - e.g. our annual conference to keep up to date about our services, meet our staff and network with other tenant.
+Annual Tenants Day - an opportunity to keep up to date about our services, meet our staff and network with other tenants.